 Meanwhile, as the fight goes on, your child has his head buried in his phone and doesn’t do the homework he was supposed to do.

 In the above scenario, the parents focus on each other rather than their child.
-And when this happens, the child isn’t held accountable for his behavior and the unacceptable behavior continues.
+And when this happens, the child isn’t held accountable for his behavior, and the unacceptable behavior continues.

-And not only that, the fight between the parents raises the anxiety level in the house which makes it more likely for your child to either act out or isolate himself.
+And not only that, the fight between the parents raises the anxiety level in the house, which makes it more likely for your child to either act out or isolate himself.

 In the end, your child’s behavior won’t change if you’re more focused on fighting your spouse than holding your child accountable for his behavior.

-Talk about parenting decisions when you are calm and you can listen to one another’s perspective without being overly critical or attacking.
+Talk about parenting decisions when you are calm and can listen to one another’s perspective without being overly critical or attacking.

 Calm makes it is easier for you to discuss things with respect.
 And respect helps you find common ground because respect makes it easier for you to understand each other.

-If you are talking with your spouse and you find that the conversation is getting more and more hostile, then take a time-out.
+If you are talking with your spouse and find that the conversation is getting more and more hostile, then take a time-out.
 Take a walk or go for a drive.
 When you come back later, set up a time to talk.
 You can say to your spouse:

 “Let’s each spend a few minutes talking about this.
-I’m just going to listen to you and I’m not going to say a word.
+I’m just going to listen to you, and I’m not going to say a word.
 I’m not going to interrupt you.
 Just let me hear why this one is so important to you because you don’t usually hold onto things so strongly.”

 And keep in mind that hostility isn’t just yelling and fighting.
 Hostility can include sarcasm, dismissive comments, put-downs, subtle threats, and other forms of damaging communication.
-Don’t let your conversations escalate to this level—be mindful when it is happening and take that time-out.
+Don’t let your conversations escalate to this level—be mindful when it is happening and take a time-out.